 Did you know that the wall colors influence the effect of the room?

 Before painting: the right preparation

-Clear the room before painting possible completely empty or layers any remaining objects in the center of the room to cover them well with foil, as well as the floor.
-Then mask the baseboards, window sills, door frames and so on with masking tape and not only remove all lamps, but also all nails or screws.
+Clear the room before painting possibly completely empty or layer any remaining objects in the center of the room to cover them well with foil, as well as the floor.
+Then mask the baseboards, window sills, door frames, and so on with masking tape and not only remove all lamps, but also all nails or screws.
 If holes are to be reused later, a match is inserted to mark them.